iRNA-COSI/APAeval/utils/README.md

 ### Convert .csv to .tsv (NO Docker)

 **Description:** Convert a `.csv` to a `.tsv` file using `pandas`.
-Useful for conversion BEFORE running an execution workflow (see "Compatibility" below).
+Useful for conversion BEFORE running an method workflow (see "Compatibility" below).

 **Subdirectory name**: `csv2tsv`

 **Compatibility:**
-Currently no Docker image available, but the script can be run inside the `apaeval_execution_workflow` conda environment.
+Currently no Docker image available, but the script can be run inside the `apaeval` conda environment.

 **Usage:**
 ```